Best practices for configuring the Active threat verification feature¶

 How the Active threat verification feature works¶

-Based on the initial detected attacks, Attack rechecker creates a lot of new test requests with different payloads attacking the same endpoint.
+Based on the initial detected attacks, the Active threat verification module creates a lot of new test requests with different payloads attacking the same endpoint.
 This mechanism allows Wallarm to detect vulnerabilities that could be potentially exploited during attacks.
-The Attack rechecker process will either confirm that the application is not vulnerable to the specific attack vectors or find actual application security issues.
+The process of active threat verification will either confirm that the application is not vulnerable to the specific attack vectors or find actual application security issues.

-The Attack rechecker process uses the following logic to check the protected application for possible Web and API security vulnerabilities:
+The Active threat verification process uses the following logic to check the protected application for possible Web and API security vulnerabilities:

 For every group of malicious request (every attack) detected by a Wallarm filtering node and uploaded to the connected Wallarm Cloud, the system analyzes which specific endpoint (URL, request string parameter, JSON attribute, XML field, etc) was attacked and which specific kind of vulnerability (SQLi, RCE, XSS, etc) the attacker was trying to exploit.
 For example, let's take a look at the following malicious GET request: